 While an inflatable mattress itself is worth double its weight in gold, they take a lot of time and energy to pump up.
 For a fiver, one of the many camping market stalls on the site will fill it for you in seconds.

 A flower crown is so 2012… and always ends up caked in mud and dry shampoo.

 Have you got your Glastonbury wardrobe sorted yet? @lnidjewellery is the official stockist of these beautiful bespoke head pieces by @stalkingheads.mcnish These will be available to buy @glastofest @glastofestfeed #glastonburyfestival #glastonbury2016 #glasto #glastonburyfashion #festivalfashion #festivalseason #festivalhair #festivalstyle #festivalsummer

-Yeah, they looked killer with a pair of Hunters wellies on Alexa Chung’s Instagram, but they are not conducive for getting in and out of the toilets as quickly as possible to minimise the amount of funk you’re inhaling while you use the loo.
+Yeah, they looked killer with a pair of Hunter wellies on Alexa Chung’s Instagram, but one-pieces are not conducive for getting in and out of the toilets as quickly as possible to minimise the amount of funk you’re inhaling while you use the loo.